RedHatInsights/curiosity-frontend/docs/development.md

 Run build integration tests using
 - Use `$ npm run build` for building then running the follow-up build integration checks.

-  If the build integration checks fail, you can update them with `$npm run test:integration-dev` and enter Jest watch mode.
+  If the build integration checks fail, you can update them with `$ npm run test:integration-dev` and enter Jest watch mode.

 ### Local and proxy runs
 Debugging locally, and while using the platform proxy, follows general frontend development practices.